superfly/docs/machines/index.html.md

 ### Scaling Machines

 <div class="border border-blue-600 bg-blue-50 rounded-l p-4 my-4 text-base text-navy">
-Remember, the ordinary way to scale an application on Fly.io is to use [Fly Apps](/docs/apps), which offer convenient commands to scale instances out or up.
+Remember, the ordinary way to scale an application on Fly.io is to use [Fly Launch](/docs/apps), which offers convenient commands to scale instances out or up.
 Here, we're going to scale Machines directly, in a fiddly way.
 <br><br>
 Whether or not you use `fly launch` to boot up a Fly App, every Machine belongs to an "App" (an "App" is ultimately just a named